eharris128/engineering/roles/core_engine.md

-# Core Engine Engineer/Lead - Linux System Internals
+# Core Engine Developer/Lead - Linux System and Kernel Development

 The core engine is the heart of our solution.
 It is responsible for understanding containers and what they are doing.